Val is a life-long practically oriented student of effective emotional and attitudinal responses to the many challenges of life.

-I hope that you are not expecting from this article yet another "sound advice" about what diets and pills and tinctures you should implement into your eating habits.
-As the title is hinting, even if I was an expert in that field, I would not take any chances of violating your biological individuality.
+I hope that you are not expecting to read yet another "sound advice" article about what diets and pills and tinctures you should implement into your eating habits.
+As the title is hinting, even if I were an expert in that field, I would not take any chances of violating your biological individuality.

-Apparently, more and more folks are being turned off from pharmaceuticals and scalpel, in a smart quest to prevent what is preventable, and cure what is curable by not much more than their choices of foods---while inspired by now famous saying of the ancient father of medicine: "Let food be your medicine, and medicine your food."
+Apparently, more and more folks are being turned off from pharmaceuticals and scalpel in a smart quest to prevent what is preventable and cure what is curable by not much more than their choices of foods—while inspired by the now-famous saying of the ancient father of medicine: "Let your food be your medicine and your medicine your food."

-Although less known, but stemming from the above advice is the one about replacing those cosmetics and personal cleaning products with natural ones, as it says: "Don't put on your skin anything that you would not put into your mouth".
+Although less known but stemming from the above advice is the one about replacing those cosmetics and personal cleaning products with natural ones, and it says: "Don't put on your skin anything that you would not put into your mouth."

-So, now, that we took care of the wisdom behind that industry, let us see what are those couple of arguments that I announced at the beginning.
+So, now, that we took care of the wisdom behind that industry, let us see what those couple of arguments that I announced at the beginning are.

 An Inner Chemist

-One is about their "one-fit-all" attitude that nutrition industry is mimicking from the example of standard medicine, while not really keeping in sight, not only the biological, but also psychological individuality of consumers.
+One is about their "one-fit-all" attitude that the nutrition industry is mimicking from the example of standard medicine, while not really keeping in sight not only the biological but also psychological individuality of consumers.

-Namely, it largely depends on our psychological makeup how we are processing our foods.
-Going somewhat blunt in that respect, I like my own little humorous way of saying it: we all have an inner chemist who watches our "emotional climate" and according to it can turn a vitamin into crap and crap into a vitamin.
+Namely, how we process foods largely depends on our psychological makeup.
+Going somewhat blunt in that respect, I like my own little humorous way of saying it: We all have an inner chemist who watches our "emotional climate" and according to it can turn a vitamin into crap and crap into a vitamin.

-As I see it, a depressed person's absorbing ability is different than a happy person's, and his inner chemist, catering on his depression may be in effect saying: "Since you are maintaining this dark attitude about life, this B-complex of vitamins is not something that you will need."
+As I see it, a depressed person's absorbing ability is different than a happy person's, and his inner chemist, catering to his depression, may be in effect saying: "Since you are maintaining this dark attitude about life, this B-complex of vitamins is not something that you will need."

 I know it probably sounds funny, if not completely improbable, but well, such is my impression after my own observations of people who mistook nutritional supplements for those pharmaceutical chemicals which are invasive by nature.

-I mean, they are psychoactive, and they will "force" your nervous system into a change, whereas a supplement is not a drug, and it will only blend with the overall, holistic situation in our psycho-physiology.
-Again, don't take my word for it, have your own favorite view on it.
+I mean, those drugs are psychoactive, and they will "force" your nervous system into a change, whereas a supplement is not a drug, and it will only blend with the overall, holistic situation in our psychophysiology.
+Again, don't take my word for it; have your own favorite view on it.

-As I keep drumming in the same beat, I just can't accept that many of those nutritional products are effective for everyone---let alone the fact that many could be downright harmful as well.
-It certainly takes some homework with research on internet, or checking it with our doctor before we decide to self-medicate with nutritional supplements.
+As I keep drumming in the same beat, I just can't accept that many of those nutritional products are effective for everyone—let alone the fact that many could be downright harmful as well.
+It certainly takes some homework with research on the Internet or checking it with our doctor before we decide to self-medicate with nutritional supplements.

-Not only in those mostly mentioned examples with pregnancy and breastfeeding, but with our possible conditions for which a supplement is not a good idea, like a high blood pressure, to mention only one of many possible.
+Not only in those frequently mentioned examples with pregnancy and breastfeeding, but also with our possible conditions for which a supplement is not a good idea, like high blood pressure, to mention only one of many possibilities.